eaprelsky/infodynamics/book/11_what_the_data_reveals.md

 As you consider these discoveries about cognitive circuits, think about your own information processing patterns.
 Can you recognize your personal resonance frequencies?
 Do you notice impedance matching or mismatching in your learning experiences?
 Understanding these patterns in yourself is the first step toward optimizing your cognitive performance and helping others optimize theirs.

-The theoretical framework of information physics opens extraordinary possibilities for understanding and enhancing human cognition.
+The theoretical framework of information dynamics opens extraordinary possibilities for understanding and enhancing human cognition.
 The discoveries we've explored—from cognitive resonance frequencies to impedance matching strategies—point toward revolutionary applications that could transform how humans learn, communicate, and interact with technology.

 In our next section, we'll explore how to translate these insights into practical applications that could revolutionize education, redesign human-computer interfaces, and transform the very nature of human communication.
 The journey from theoretical understanding to practical implementation begins with the most fundamental human activity: learning.